Peter-Thibodeau/salary_survey/salary-survey-report.md

 Change the string "college education" to "bachelor's degree."

 **Gender**
-Remove records with strings "Other or prefer not to answer" and "Prefer not to answer."
+Remove records with the strings "Other or prefer not to answer" and "Prefer not to answer."

 **Race**
 Remove records with the string "another option not listed here."